-DNR costs of fighting wildfires topped $25 million in 2017.
-With 98 percent of all wildfires resulting from people, we need your help to prevent them!
+DNR wildfire costs, including preparedness, prevention and suppression, topped $23 million in 2023.
+With most wildfires (98 percent in 2023) resulting from people, we need your help to prevent them!

 Ham Lake Fire-36,442 acres (2007)

 This fire resulted from a campfire that was not fully extinguished.
 75,850 acres burned, including 39,408 acres in Canada.
 Cost to extinguish: $11.8 million.

 Pagami Creek-93,000 acres (2011)